guigs10mil/guigs10mil/README.md

 Some of my games can be downloaded and played online on my [ITCH.IO PAGE](https://guigs10mil.itch.io).

-Also check out my [WEBSITE](https://guigs10mil.github.io/portfolio) to see more information about me!
+Also check out my [WEBSITE](https://guigs10mil.github.io/portfolio) or my [LINKEDIN](https://www.linkedin.com/in/guilhermeschoueri) to see more information about me!

+Or just send me an E-Mail addressed to: guilhermeschoueri@gmail.com

 ### Tools I Use:
 - Game Development